Prairie oyster: In popular culture

 The prairie oyster has appeared in popular media since the early 20th century.
 Its most notable appearance is in P. G. Wodehouse's Jeeves novels.
 It first appeared in the 1916 short story "Jeeves Takes Charge", where Jeeves cures Bertie Wooster's hangover with his version of a prairie oyster.
 The drink is not named in the story but it fits the description of a prairie oyster.
 As Jeeves says, "It is a little preparation of my own invention.
 It is the Worcester Sauce that gives it its colour.
 The raw egg makes it nutritious.
 The red pepper gives it its bite."
 Jeeves also serves this hangover cure in other stories.
 It is very effective, and Bertie suspects that there is more to the drink than the ingredients mentioned by Jeeves.

+Gary Cooper's character Longfellow Deeds is served a prairie oyster in the 1935 film Mr. Deeds Goes to Town after "a binge" (not "a bender") the night before with reporter Babe Bennett (Jean Arthur).

+Sally Bowles in the 1939 novel Goodbye to Berlin (the inspiration for the 1966 musical Cabaret and the 1972 film of the same name) appears to survive almost exclusively on prairie oysters.

-The 1998 anime Cowboy Bebop also features an episode called Heavy Metal Queen where the main character Spike Spiegal tries unsuccessfully to cure his hangover with a prairie oyster.
+The 1998 anime Cowboy Bebop also features an episode called Heavy Metal Queen where the main character Spike Spiegel tries to cure his hangover with a prairie oyster.